siyasta-dev/terraform-demo/ReadMe.md

 # Summary
-This is just a demo repo which to show basic modularization of terraform as code.
+This is just a demo repo which to show basic modularization of terraform as code using terraform enterprise.